COMPANY

 Geek Cruises

 - I was a frequent high-profile speaker and instructor on many of these voyages, teaching Perl and other technologies.
-Over the course of my speaking career, I accumulated 488 sea days totalβspending more time at sea than most professional cruise staff (such as entertainment coordinators).
+Across the company's history, I sailed on nearly all of the first 60 Geek/Insight Cruises, frequently acting as a production assistant behind the scenes when I did not have an active instructing role.
+Over the course of these voyages, I accumulated 488 sea days totalβspending more time At Sea than most professional cruise staff (such as entertainment coordinators).
+See the complete log at Geek Cruises and Insight Cruises I Attended.

 - Having spent so much time on board, I became incredibly familiar with ship operations and crew secrets.
 I famously knew the cruise line's internal billing codes well enough that I would walk up to a staff member and ask them if they would "[redacted code]" me a drinkβthe secret crew code for a free complementary drink for a passenger.